Chronicles of an Age of Darkness: The Women and the Warlords

-Frequently described as the book that ended the commercial viability of the series, Women and the Warlords tells the story of Yen Olass, a female oracle from the Collosnon Empire.
-Being a female in a male dominated society (the Collosnon Empire and its people, the Yarglat being loosely based on the Mongols) she suffers some very unpleasant experiences.
-There is evidence of her displaying lesbian tendencies due to her hardship at the hands of men, and she is not what you would call a stereotypical heroine.
-She has a penchant for swearing and for violence, amongst other perceived character flaws.
+The Women and the Warlords tells the story of Yen Olass, a female oracle from the Collosnon Empire.
+Being a female in a male dominated society (the Collosnon Empire and its people, the Yarglat, being loosely based on the Mongols) she suffers some very unpleasant experiences.
+Cook later described it as "a big commercial mistake [that] probably killed the series".

 The Walrus and the Warwolf

-Perhaps the most popular book of the series, The Walrus and the Warwolf describes the picaresque adventures of Drake Douay, an apprentice swordsmith turned pirate.
-For fans of the series, Drake's adventures with the pirates are highly regarded; the novel is also popular for its depiction of Drake's exploits in the areas of religion, war, power struggle, the courtroom, and the torture chamber.
+The Walrus and the Warwolf describes the picaresque adventures of Drake Douay, an apprentice swordsmith turned pirate.
 Drake's story is driven by two narrative strands, both of which are established in the opening chapters.
 Firstly, Drake meets and falls in love with Zanya Kliedervaust, who rejects him; secondly, the swordsmith for whom Drake works becomes insane and founds a new religion in which Drake is denoted as a figure of evil.
 The novel relates Drake's exile from homeland (which has fallen into the hands of adherents of his ex-master's religion), and his long quest to win Zanya.

-The later half of the novel is intertwined with the central events of the other novels in the first five volumes of the series: the war of Elkor Alish, the invasion of Argan by the Collosnon Empire, and the fall of the Confederation of Wizards.
+The latter half of the novel is intertwined with the central events of the other novels in the first five volumes of the series: the war of Elkor Alish, the invasion of Argan by the Collosnon Empire, and the fall of the Confederation of Wizards.

+The Walrus and the Warwolf was republished in 2010 by Paizo's Planet Stories line.

 The Wicked and the Witless

 This is the last book in the series to be set entirely on the continent of Argan and deal with the events around which the early novels revolve.
 It is the story of Sean Sarazin, aka Watashi, who is the oldest son of the ruler of Argan's most powerful state, the Harvest Plains.
 Although very ambitious, Watashi is barred by law from seeking power for himself.
 The novel relates his attempts to make himself a ruler, both in the Harvest Plains and elsewhere.
-Along with book seven of the series, The Wazir and the Witch, this novel most clearly demonstrates Cook's liking, and talent, for writing about political intrigue.